jasonbreimer/ogma/capstone_final/README.md

+### Driving Decisions: A Data-Driven Approach to Used Car Inventory Management

+**Jason Reimer**

+#### Executive summary
+This project examines the features of used cars that influence their prices, particularly the manufacturer and model.
+It aims to identify actionable insights for dealerships to optimize inventory decisions and maximize value.

+#### Rationale
+In the competitive used car industry, dealerships vary in their approach to inventory—some offer a diverse range, while others specialize in specific types.
+This study seeks to uncover relationships between car features and prices to better inform inventory strategies and enhance dealership value.

+#### Research Question
+Which car manufacturer or model should used car dealerships focus on to maximize value?

 ### Project Findings Highlights

 **Model Age Influence:** The influence of car age on price varies by manufacturer.
 The model_age_factor reflects this variation, showing that the relative age of each car within its model group impacts its price.